 - Crockett Park

-1500 Volunteer Parkway - 164 acres with bikeways/jogging/walking trails, the Brentwood community playground, eight multipurpose athletic fields (two lighted), eight lighted baseball/softball diamonds, concession/restroom buildings, shelter, amphitheater, seven court tennis complex, open meadows, and a historic area which includes Cool Springs House.
+1500 Volunteer Parkway - 164 acres with bikeways/jogging/walking trails, the Brentwood community playground, eleven multipurpose athletic fields (three lighted), eight lighted baseball/softball diamonds, concession/restroom buildings, shelter, amphitheater, seven lighted tennis courts, open meadows, a disc golf course, an indoor arena and the historic Cool Springs House.
 8:00 a.m. - 10:00 p.m.

 - Deerwood Arboretum and Natural Area

-610 Granny White Pike - 32 acres with .8 mile of walking/exercise trail, pavilion, all purpose field, tennis courts, softball fields, playground, sand volleyball and Bocce court.
+610 Granny White Pike - 30 acres with .8 mile of walking/exercise trail, pavilion, all purpose field, 4 lighted tennis courts, baseball/softball fields, playground, sand volleyball and Bocce court.
 8:00 a.m. - 10:00 p.m.

 - Marcella Vivrette Smith Park